Review of: E*TRADE Adaptive Portfolio

 The portfolio provides a fully managed investment account that’s perfect for a person who wants to invest but does not want to get involved in the daily details of the process.
 All investment selections and subsequent rebalancing are handled by management.

 E*TRADE Adaptive Portfolio starts with a three-step process:

 - Step 3: Implement your portfolio.
-If you accept the portfolio offered and meet the minimum investment requirement, you can activate the portfolio.
+If you accept the custom-designed portfolio offered and meet the minimum investment requirement, you can activate the portfolio.

 Adaptive Portfolio rebalances your portfolio based on E*TRADE Capital Management’s portfolio allocation drift parameters.
 Your portfolio “self-adjusts” by comparing your portfolio allocations to the target allocation drift parameters each trading day after the markets close.
 When necessary, trade orders are submitted the following trading day to bring the portfolio into alignment with target allocations.

 Unlike traditional managed portfolios, Adaptive Portfolio accounts do not have an individual portfolio manager.
 Instead, portfolio management is handled by E*TRADE Capital Management through its Investment Policy Committee and with the support of Investment Strategist.
 They will select, remove and add portfolio holdings and determine rebalancing methodology.

 You can choose between a portfolio that’s composed entirely of ETFs or one that includes a combination of ETFs and mutual funds.